-The non-Federal sponsors for implementation of the project are expected to be the City of Diomede and the Native Village of Diomede, with financial assistance from Kawerak, Inc, the Norton Sound Economic Development Corporation, and the State of Alaska.
-Letters of intent are being developed with each potential entity; those received have been included in the Correspondence Appendix.
+The non-Federal sponsors for implementation of the project are the City of Diomede and the Native Village of Diomede, with financial assistance from Kawerak, Inc, the Norton Sound Economic Development Corporation, and the State of Alaska.
+Letters of intent from the City of Diomede and a combined letter from Kawerak Inc and the Native Village of Diomede have been included in the Correspondence Appendix.
 The Native Village of Diomede was sent a letter dated September 23, 2009 that offered continued coordination and consultation through the government-to-government consultation process.
 Formal government-to-government consultation was not requested.